400.10 Purpose of the DDPAS-4

 An individual who is being released from an acute care hospital for a medically prescribed period of recovery, not to exceed 120 days, and who is not a danger to self or others, may be determined to need 24-hour nursing convalescent care.

-It is not necessary for the PAS agency to perform a Level II PAS screen on an individual who is transferring to a Nursing Facility (NF) for convalescent care prior to movement to the NF.
+It is not necessary for the ISC agency to perform a Level II PAS screen on an individual who is transferring to a Nursing Facility (NF) for convalescent care prior to movement to the NF.
 This directive is based on the belief that the individual is precluded from participating in active treatment because of his/her current and temporary medical condition.
-The PAS agency must:
+The ISC agency must:

 - Must check the DDPAS-2, Part III, the convalescent care option, along with the date of entry into the nursing facility, until permanent services are arranged.